drvinceknight/Nashpy/docs/contributing/tutorial/index.rst

 Cloning the repository
 ----------------------

-Once we have a fork of the repository on **your** github account, create a copy of it to your computer.
+Once we have a fork of the repository on **your** Github account, create a copy of it to your computer.
 This is called cloning.
 Do this by clicking the `Code` button and copying the address of the repository to your clipboard: